Lean manufacturing: Japan: the origins of Lean

-Shingo and Taiichi Ohno were key to the design of Toyota's manufacturing process.
-Previously a textile company, Toyota moved into building automobiles in 1934.
-Kiichiro Toyoda, founder of Toyota Motor Corporation, directed the engine casting work and discovered many problems in their manufacturing, with wasted resources on repair of poor-quality castings.
+Basing their methods on Deming's teachings, Shingo and Taiichi Ohno led the redesign of Toyota's manufacturing process after WWII.
+Previously a textile company, Toyota had moved into building automobiles in 1934.
+Kiichiro Toyoda, the founder of Toyota Motor Corporation, directed the engine casting work and discovered many problems in their manufacturing, with wasted resources on the repair of poor-quality castings.
 Toyota engaged in intense study of each stage of the process.
-In 1936, when Toyota won its first truck contract with the Japanese government, the processes encountered new problems, to which Toyota responded by developing Kaizen improvement teams, into what has become the Toyota Production System (TPS), and subsequently The Toyota Way.
+In 1936, when Toyota won its first truck contract with the Japanese government, the processes encountered new problems, to which Toyota responded by developing Kaizen improvement teams, which later became the Toyota Production System (TPS), and subsequently The Toyota Way.

 Levels of demand in the postwar economy of Japan were low; as a result, the focus of mass production on lowest cost per item via economies of scale had little application.
-Having visited and seen supermarkets in the United States, Ohno recognised that scheduling of work should not be driven by sales or production targets but by actual sales.
+Having visited and seen supermarkets in the United States, Ohno recognized that the scheduling of work should not be driven by sales or production targets but by actual sales.
 Given the financial situation during this period, over-production had to be avoided, and thus the notion of "pull" (or "build-to-order" rather than target-driven "push") came to underpin production scheduling.

 Evolution in the rest of the world

-Just-in-time manufacturing was introduced in Australia in the 1950s by the British Motor Corporation (Australia) at its Victoria Park plant in Sydney, from where the idea later migrated to Toyota.
+Although some ideas of lean manufacturing were practiced on a small scale in the 1950s by the British Motor Corporation (Australia), and concepts of lean material flow can be traced back to Henry Ford’s My Life and Work (1922), where he argued that raw materials should ideally arrive directly into production without stockpiling, the Just-in-Time philosophy was popularized and systematized by Toyota as part of the Toyota Production System.
 News about just-in-time/Toyota production system reached other western countries from Japan in 1977 in two English-language articles: one referred to the methodology as the "Ohno system", after Taiichi Ohno, who was instrumental in its development within Toyota.
 The other article, by Toyota authors in an international journal, provided additional details.
 Finally, those and other publicity were translated into implementations, beginning in 1980 and then quickly multiplying throughout industry in the United States and other developed countries.
 A seminal 1980 event was a conference in Detroit at Ford World Headquarters co-sponsored by the Repetitive Manufacturing Group (RMG), which had been founded 1979 within the American Production and Inventory Control Society (APICS) to seek advances in manufacturing.
 The principal speaker, Fujio Cho (later, president of Toyota Motor Corp.), in explaining the Toyota system, stirred up the audience, and led to the RMG's shifting gears from things like automation to just-in-time/Toyota production system.